PEOPLE OF ALL VARNAS ARE EQUAL IN RESPECT TO THE SGGS'S UPADESAThe four Varnas — the Kshatriya, Brahmins, Soodras and Vaishyas — are equal in

 - ਚਾਰੇ ਵਰਨ ਆਖੈ ਸਭੁ ਕੋਈ ॥ ਬ੍ਰਹਮੁ ਬਿੰਦ ਤੇ ਸਭ ਓਪਤਿ ਹੋਈ ॥: Chaare varan aakhai sabh

 koee.
-Braham bind te sabh oupat hoee: Everyone says that there are four Varnas.
+Braham bind te sabh oupat hoee (sggs

 In the Mool Mantra, by placing the numerical figure"1" in the front, Baabaa Nanak made it clear that there is only One Power, One Consciousness (Non-duality).
 To believe in and limit as to who can come to seek the spiritual wisdom of the SGGS sets up a sense of duality in our consciousness; a sense that there is "Good" as well as there is "bad".
 The same life is found in every living or inanimate thing on earth.
 There is no other life; for, as the SGGS says, "From this One Light, the entire universe welled up."

 - ਏਕ ਨੂਰ ਤੇ ਸਭੁ ਜਗੁ ਉਪਜਿਆ ਕਉਨ ਭਲੇ ਕੋ ਮੰਦੇ ॥੧॥: Ek noor te sabh jagu upjiaa kaoun bhale ko mande ||1||: From this One Light, the entire universe has welled up.
 So who is good, and who is bad? ||1|| (sggs 1349).